aimhigherweb/iec_website/content/what-we-do/amblyopia.md

 preview_image: patching1.jpg
 ---
 <div class="employee-heading">
 <p>Amblyopia (sometimes called a 'lazy' eye), named after the Greek word <i>amblus</i> meaning blunt and <i>op</i> meaning eye or vision, is a developmental reduction (or 'blunting') of vision in one or both eyes.
-Amblyopia occurs as a child while the brain is maturing, often because one eye points in the wrong direction or vision is badly defocused due to refractive error.<sup>1</sup> In these cases, vision in one or both eyes is sub-standard.
-As a result, during visual development the connections made from the eye to the visual cortex in the brain are not fully formed.<sup>1</sup> If untreated, this developmental barrier becomes lifelong and will affect vision permanently despite optical correction.</p>
+Amblyopia occurs as a child while the brain is maturing, often because one eye points in the wrong direction or vision is significantly defocused due to refractive error.<sup>1</sup> In these cases, vision is sub-standard, and as a result the connections made from the eye to the visual cortex in the brain during development are not fully formed.<sup>1</sup> If untreated, this developmental barrier becomes lifelong and will affect vision permanently despite optical correction.</p>
 <p>Our practices in Adelaide and Woodville are equipped with <a href="https://www.innovativeeyecare.com.au/what-we-do/auto-phoropter/">new technology</a> and <a href="https://www.innovativeeyecare.com.au/who-we-are">determined optometrists</a> who are able to improve vision and often resolve amblyopia in younger patients, preventing an otherwise lifelong issue.</p>
 </div>